JustGood29/JustGood29/README.md

 - 👀 I’m interested in programming
 - 🌱 I’m currently learning python at a high level
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me email/discord JustGood#8261
+- 📫 How to reach me discord JustGood#8261